This guide lets you jump right into the action with minimal preparation.

 The use of conda is recommended for managing your

 environment.
-While strictly speaking not essential, using conda
+While strictly speaking not essential, using conda is convenient,

 clean, and a common way to manage coding environments and packages.
 You can get